Advance Query Reports

 Note

-Group By can be applied to custom fields as well as system fields of type text, which includes lookup, multi-lookup, etc. Custom fields include of custom fields and external tracker fields that are synced to Insights.
+• Apply Group By to custom fields and system fields of type text, which includes lookup, multi-lookup, etc. Custom fields include QMetry custom fields and external tracker fields synced with QMetry Insights.

-Gadgets, apart from tables, are generated on 500 records.
+• You can generate gadgets, apart from tables, on upto 500 records.

-While creating queries, during execution the query will return just the first 500 records.
-However, all data is available in the reports export.
+• During execution the query returns first 500 records.
+However, all data is available in the exported reports.

-By default, the latest test execution status for uncovered test cases is shown as "null."
-To display a status other than "null" for such uncovered test cases, use the COALESCE function in the query with the following syntax:
+• By default, the latest test execution status for uncovered test cases is "null."
+To display a status other than "null" for uncovered test cases, use the COALESCE function in the query with the following syntax:

 COALESCE (<fieldname>,'<statusvalue>')

-Where, fieldname=testcases.latestExecutionStatus and status = the value that you want to print instead of "null"
+Where, fieldname=testcases.latestExecutionStatus and status = value to print instead of "null"

 For example,